Comet C/2017 K2 (PanSTARRS)

 How to see C/2017 K2

-You should be able to see comet K2 as a fuzzy patch of light.
+You should see comet K2 as a fuzzy patch of light.
 The fuzziness is mostly the comet’s gigantic outer atmosphere, or coma.
-That coma is about 80,700 miles (129,874 km), which is 10 times the Earth’s diameter!
-You might also see the comet’s tail, while long-exposure images should reveal the comet and its tail in all its glory.
+That coma is about 80,700 miles (129,900 km), which is 10 times the Earth’s diameter!
+And as the comet sweeps closest to the sun, the tail should appear longer than it did when it was farther away.
+Long-exposure images should reveal the comet and its tail in all its glory.

 The comet’s backstory

-Astronomers first spotted this comet in 2017 using the Pan-STARRS survey instrument in Hawaii.
+Astronomers first spotted the comet in 2017 using the Pan-STARRS survey instrument in Hawaii.
 At the time, they said it was the farthest active inbound comet they’d yet seen.
-It was between the orbits of Saturn and Uranus when they first saw it.
-Now it’s in the inner solar system, with closest approach to Earth on July 14.
-The comet will be closest to the sun several months later, on December 19, 2022.
-With a small telescope, you should be able to spot the comet throughout the summer.
+It was located between the orbits of Saturn and Uranus when they first saw it.

 Comets are mostly rock and ice.
 They become active when warmed by the sun.
 However, this comet was already active in 2017.
 The Hubble Space Telescope took an image of the comet looking like a fuzzy snowball while it was still in the outer solar system.
 The comet appears to have a large nucleus, and it shows a huge cometary atmosphere or coma.